Best professional voicemail greetings for 2023

 “Hello, you’ve reached [your name] at [company name].
 I’m unavailable at this moment.
 Please leave your message after the beep.
 I look forward to connecting with you soon.
 Thank you and have a good day.”

-Here are some examples of voicemail messages you can record before taking off on your vacation:
+Next up, we have compiled a couple of best examples of business voicemail greeting messages you can record before taking off on your vacation.

 “Hi, you’ve reached [your name] at [your company].
 Thank you for calling.
 I’m away on vacation until [date].
 Please leave your name and number and I’ll return your call when I come back to the office.
 Have a great day.”